Mongolia COVID-19 Information

 Mongolia Covid-19 information provided here is based on government news and announcements in response to the pandemic.

-The period of advanced emergency readiness has been extended until August 31.
+The period of advanced emergency readiness has been extended until October 31.
 This means commercial flights to/from Mongolia are not taking place until then, the same goes for regular trains.
-No foreign citizens can enter the country.
+A limited number of foreign citizens can enter the country, such as staff of embassies, international cooperation organizations and companies operating in Mongolia.
+A five week quarantine and coverage of the cost of quarantine in a dedicated facility (or 3 weeks in facility and 2 weeks at home) is required.
 While this has not been extended further as of now, it is fair to assume that this status will continue for some time to come.
 The government is assessing the situation on a monthly basis.

-The total of registered Covid-19 cases in Mongolia is currently at 293, of which 260 have recovered and 33 remain under treatment.
-Most are mild cases, less than ten cases have been severe.
+The total of registered Covid-19 cases in Mongolia is currently at 313, of which 302 have recovered and 11 are currently under treatment.
+Most have mild cases, less than ten cases have been severe.
 No deaths have occurred from Covid-19.

 All cases to date have been arrivals to the country, mostly repatriated citizens.
 All were isolated upon arrival, and there has not been any community spread of the infection.
 All arriving passengers are tested, and persons testing negative still undergo 21 days of quarantine in a dedicated, supervised facility followed by a 14 day stay-at-home regime.